Student Code of Conduct

 Failure to Comply

 Students must obey the lawful instructions and reasonable requests of school district personnel at school, during the day, and at all school sponsored events.
 This includes the right by MSHS personnel to confiscate electronic devices being used inappropriately.
 All students must, upon request, identify themselves to proper school authorities in school building, on the school grounds, or at school sponsored events.
-Failure to comply may result in either a minor or major consequence depending on the specific incident and the level of disruption.
+Being defiant, disrespectful and being disruptive is may result in either a minor or major consequence depending on the specific incident and the level of disruption.

 Harassment, Intimidation and Bullying